 Toshiba XG3 (M.2): All indications are that the XG3 is the same hardware as the RD400, only it's a drive sold solely to OEMs.
 That means no direct warranty support and it's difficult to find for purchase.
 We did find one 512GB drive at Newegg, at a relatively low price, though other drives are a safer bet.

-Zotac Sonix 480GB (AIC): A newly launched NVMe drive, Zotac uses Phison's new E7 controller.
+Zotac Sonix 480GB (AIC): Zotac uses the same Phison PS5007-E7 controller as Corsair's MP500.
 Phison used to be the whipping boy of SSD controllers, but since their S10 line came out in 2015, they've improved dramatically.
 The Zotac Sonix boasts high sustained transfer rates of 2,800/1,500 MB/s; unfortunately, random IO doesn't fare as well, despite the 300K/200K IOPS rating.
-Combined with the limited options (the NVMe Sonix is only available as a 480GB AIC) and high price make it difficult to recommend at present.
+Combined with the limited options (the NVMe Sonix is only available as a 480GB AIC) and high price, it's difficult to recommend at present.

 Some online stores give us a small cut if you buy something through one of our links.
 Read our affiliate policy for more info.